 We are launching these apps with the theme “Beauty and Brains” because we believe they set the gold standard in our industry (and even amongst our consumer-oriented competitors) for mobile design, user experience, intelligence, and end-user productivity.

 Beauty.
 The new apps are aesthetically stunning, with completely redesigned icons and a layout devoid of clutter.
 They are also functionally beautiful, featuring a new navigational paradigm, contextual menus, and even contextual visuals (notice the “time of day” sensitive Home Screen greetings, and that’s just a start!).

 Brains.
 We’ve re-thought the notion that a mobile file-sharing app should just present a desktop-like GUI, and instead are ushering in the next wave of mobile collaboration by truly leveraging the power of the mobile devices.
 The apps put your most active files and folders front and center to save you time, and they bubble up notifications so you can send reminders and stay productive with a single tap of the finger.
-Our new Syncplicity Insights™ use predictive analytics to completely eliminate common and mundane tasks.
+Our new Syncplicity by Axway Insights™ use predictive analytics to completely eliminate common and mundane tasks.

 There are literally hundreds of improvements that make this a giant leap in productivity.

 But don’t take our word for it, try them yourself!

 Here’s what has us so excited about these new apps…

 Increased productivity with Syncplicity by Axway Insights™